raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### terminology

-In this iessay will will play a little loose with terminology.
+In this essay will will play a little loose with terminology.
 We are concerned with [finite state machines][fsm], also called *finite state automata*.
-FInite state automata can do a lot of things.
-They can recognize sentances in a language, which is our interest here.
-Finite state auatomata that recognize statements in a language are also called _finite state recognizers_.
+Finite state automata can do a lot of things.
+They can recognize sentences in a language, which is our interest here.
+Finite state automata that recognize statements in a language are also called _finite state recognizers_.

 Finite state automata can slo do thing that are not of interest to our essay today.
-A finite state recognizer recognizes whether a sentance is a sentnance in a language.
-A finite state automaton can also be devised that not only recognizes whether a sentance is in a language, but also recgnizes whether it belongs to one or more distinct subsets of statements in a language.
+A finite state recognizer recognizes whether a sentence is a sentence in a language.
+A finite state automaton can also be devised that not only recognizes whether a sentence is in a language, but also recognizes whether it belongs to one or more distinct subsets of statements in a language.
 Such automata are called _classifiers_, and a recognizer is the degenerate case of a classifier that only recognizes one subset.

 Other automata can generate strings, transform strings, and so forth.
 These are not of interest to us.